 Coriander-Crusted Hanger Steak

+Crushed coriander seed and crumbled bay leaves make a crisp coating.
 Hanger steak has an intense, beefy flavor that's a great match for these spices.
-Flank steak makes a good substitute.
+Also try it with meaty fish steaks.

 - Total Time: